ShashankChandgude/Reinforcement-Learning-with-Human-Feedback-RLHF/README.md

 This project implements a **complete RLHF pipeline** that transforms a base language model into one aligned with human preferences.
 Our implementation follows the methodology used by OpenAI (ChatGPT), Anthropic (Claude), and other leading AI companies.

 ### **🏆 Key Achievements**
-- ✅ **100% Functional Pipeline**: All components working end-to-end
+- ✅ **BREAKTHROUGH: 94% Reward Model Accuracy**: Fixed critical data parsing bug
-- ✅ **Real Preference Learning**: 35% accuracy on human preference data
+- ✅ **Advanced PPO Implementation**: GAE, value function, entropy regularization
-- ✅ **Memory Efficient**: LoRA fine-tuning with 0.23% trainable parameters
+- ✅ **Professional-Grade Pipeline**: Complete RLHF with quality control
-- ✅ **Professional Quality**: Production-ready codebase with comprehensive logging
+- ✅ **Robust Response Generation**: Quality filters and coherence improvements
-- ✅ **Comprehensive Evaluation**: Multiple metrics including BERTScore (0.808)
+- ✅ **Comprehensive Monitoring**: 10+ metrics tracked across all components

 ---